This post may contain affiliate links. Please read my disclosure policy.

 3. Layer everything in the slow-cooker and set the heat on LOW.

-Cook for 8 to 9 hours and serve!
+Cook for 8 to 9 hours or until the corned beef is fork tender and serve.
 Again, the vegetables will be super tender, but that’s not a bad thing.

 If preparing this corned beef for company, allow extra cooking time in case you need it on the back end.